-On Friday, Eastern Health CEO George Tilley apologized for the confusion that has ensued over this issue
+On Friday, Eastern Health CEO George Tilley apologized for the confusion that has ensued over this issue and stated that 'at no time did Eastern Health withhold any personal information from any of the patients

 "Government recognizes it is of the utmost importance for those directly involved and the general public to understand what happened to ensure that this situation does not reoccur," said Minister Wiseman.
 "Through an independent review, we will endeavor to get those answers."